 4.2.
-Innovation Management and Corporate Entrepreneurship
+Innovation Management & Corporate Entrepreneurship: FT M.Sc.

-(Full-time Master of Science Program, 5 ECTS)
+(Master of Science Degree, 5 ECTS)

 This course explores the innovation space of organizations, paying attention to the different dimensions and contexts in which organizations innovate.
 Commencing with a general overview of what innovation is and why it matters, the course then addresses six complementary themes: